ericz99/focusnow.ai/README.md

 5. After launching you will meet with an configuration page where you have to select a chrome tab to listen audio from, and this is important because you want to transcribe incoming audio data from that chrome tab, to get any response back from copilot.

 6. After you selected, just click continue, then run start.
+To start or end session, click on respective buttons.

 ## License